CRM Method Detail Entity

 Relationship to Contact Methods

-Every crm_contact_method entity can reference a method detail type through its type field.
-The available types are automatically filtered based on the contact method's bundle, using the bundle filtering logic configured in each method detail type.
+Every crm_contact_method entity can reference a method detail through its detail field.
+The available details are automatically filtered based on the contact method's type, using the type filtering logic configured in each method detail.

 Entity Structure